 Several types of either invited or submitted contributions are published in SIGIR Forum, including (but not limited to):

-- reports from the chairpersons of IR-related workshops (such as the satellite workshops of SIGIR, JCDL, or CIKM, or other workshops such as NTCIR, INEX) or IR-related conferences other than SIGIR (such as ECIR, HLT, SPIRE, or TREC);
+- Reports of IR-related conferences and workshops: Reports from the chairpersons of IR-related workshops (such as the satellite workshops of SIGIR, JCDL, or CIKM, or other workshops such as NTCIR, INEX) or IR-related conferences other than SIGIR (such as ECIR, HLT, CHIIR, SPIRE, or TREC);

-- papers from IR-related invited talks which have not been published in full in the relevant conference proceedings;
+- Papers from IR-related invited talks which are not published in full in the relevant conference proceedings;

-- any paper that, while of general interest to the IR community, is non-technical, and because of this would be unsuitable for publication in “technical” publishing forums such as e.g. the SIGIR Annual Conference;
+- Any paper that, while of general interest to the IR community, is non-technical, and because of this would be unsuitable for publication in technical publishing forums such as the SIGIR Annual Conference;

-- book reviews, bibliographies, or announcements of general interest to the IR community.
+- Book reviews, bibliographies of general interest to the IR community;

 SIGIR Forum does not generally publish (and thus does not solicit the submission of) technical papers that, provided they are of sufficient quality, would be appropriate for a technical forum such as e.g. the SIGIR Annual Conference.